 Our responsibility is to express an opinion on compliance for each of Medical Teams International's major federal programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Those standards and OMB Circular A-133 require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
-An audit includes examining, on a test basis, evidence about Medical Teams International's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the audit requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Reguirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
+An audit includes examining, on a test basis, evidence about Medical Team International's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

 We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
-However, our audit does not provide a legal determination of Medical Teams International's compliance.
+However, our audit does not provide a legal determination of Medical Team International's compliance.